mohdsubhi/myFood11/README.md

-# myFood
+# myFood11
-Malaysian Food Dataset V1.0
+#Malaysian Food Dataset V1.0
 This dataset is composed of two categories:
 1) Images captured for stereo image food analysis (Burger Bun, Fried Chicken, Brownie, Pizza Slice)
 2) Images that are collected from internet sources and annotated using PASCAL VOC format